-

 All agreements relating to child support or termination of such rights should be certified by a notary.

-After concluding such an agreement, the parent residing with the child should solely maintain the child.
-Nevertheless, such an agreement does not dismiss the obligation to participate in any additional expenses for the child for the parent who lives separately.
+After concluding such an agreement, the parent residing with the child should be solely responsible for maintaining the child.
+Nevertheless, such an agreement does not exempt the parent who lives separately from the obligation to cover any additional expenses for the child.

-If child support is established in court, it can be either a fixed sum or a certain part of the total net income, for instance, ¼ of all payer’s income for one child.
+If child support is established in court, it can be either a fixed sum or a certain part of the total net income, for instance, ¼ of the child’s parent’s income for one child.

 The FCU 2002 provides a minimum guaranteed amount of alimony, which is no less than 50% of the child’s so-called minimum living rate.
 Such rates differ based on the child’s age.
-In 2024, the minimum living rate for children up to six years of age is UAH 2563, while for children aged six to 18, it is UAH 3196.
+In 2024, the minimum living rate for children aged up to six years is UAH 2,563, while for children aged six to 18, it is UAH 3,196.

 The judge, among others, considers the following circumstances when determining the amount of a child’s support: